-The National Programme Board, may establish a Standing Committee, which would meet between scheduled meetings of the Programme Board, at the request of the Co-ordinating Programme Manager, to discuss urgent items that may require some action before the next scheduled meeting of the Programme Board.
-The Co-ordinating Programme Manager will act on the decisions of the Committee.
+The National Programme Board, may establish a Standing Committee, which would meet between scheduled meetings of the Programme Board, at the request of the National Programme Co-ordinator, to discuss urgent items that may require some action before the next scheduled meeting of the Programme Board.
+The National Programme Co-ordinator will act on the decisions of the Committee.